Dr Shash Virmani

 - Tel: +44 (0)1895 267352

 I am a theoretical physicist working in the theory of quantum information and computation.
-My research to date has covered aspects of entanglement theory, quantum channel capacities, classical simulation of quantum systems, and the construction of local hidden variable models.
+My research to date has covered aspects of entanglement theory, architectures for quantum computing, quantum channel capacities, classical simulation of quantum systems, and the construction of local hidden variable models.
+For more details on my research, please see my research tab.
+We sometimes have PhD studentships available - whenever one is available I'll put a note on that research tab.

 I have an MSci in Physics and Theoretical Physics from Cambridge University and a PhD in Quantum Information theory from Imperial College.